NomicFoundation/hardhat/docs/guides/buidler-console.md

 And the `artifacts` object if you're using the `buidler-truffle5` plugin, and so on.

-Anything that has been injected into the [Buidler Runtime Environment] will be magically available in the global scope, or if you're the more explicit kind of developer, you can also require the BRE explicitly and get autocomplete:
+Anything that has been injected into the [Buidler Runtime Environment] will be magically available in the global scope, or if you're the more explicit kind of developer, you can also require the HRE explicitly and get autocomplete:

 TODO-HH: re-run this